Roe Valley Leisure Centre

 Roe Valley Leisure Centre is a modern leisure complex centrally situated in the town of Limavady.
 The Centre is owned & managed by Causeway Coast & Glens Borough Council (formerly by Limavady Borough Council.

 Comprising of pools, sports halls, fitness suite, health suite, squash courts & rooms, the centre caters for sports, fitness and recreation activities.
 Our facilities also allow us to cater for meetings, conferences, birthday parties & concerts.

 RVLC is an award winning facility committed to providing exceptional service to all its customers.
 We have a vision "To be recognised by the leisure and sports development community in N.I. as the industry leader".
 Our mission is to "Improve the health, wellbeing and quality of life of those who live, work and visit the Borough through the provision of sporting, ethical, and social development programmes’.
-This has been recognised by achieving highly commended in Quest (2009); NI Local Government Awards Finalist (Champions for Change); top quartile performer in NBS and in 2010 the centre played its part in Limavady Borough Council's IIP accreditation.
-But we dont rest on our laurels...we invested in the development of a new spin studio in 2011, installed new lockers in our village change and replaced our children's soft play area in 2012 and hope to revelop our health suite in 2014.
+This has been recognised by achieving in and retaining our Quest accreditation; NI Local Government Awards Finalist (Champions for Change); top quartile performer in NBS and in 2010 the centre played its part in Limavady Borough Council's IIP accreditation.
+But we dont rest on our laurels...we invested in the development of a new spin studio in 2011, installed new lockers in our village change and replaced our children's soft play area in 2012 and rereveloped our health suite in early 2015.

 In 2005, Council entered a public/private partnership with Competition Line UK for the provision of our fitness suite facilities.
 Through this agreement we are able to provide up to date equipment in a modern environment that is a pleasure to train in.
 More information about the fitness suite can be obtained through the facilities pages or by clicking here.